Volcanoes - a fact of life in Iceland

 The interplay between volcanos and glaciers results in enormous productivity of volcanic ash, which fertilizes the soil and creates beautiful black sand beaches.

-Public safety top concern
+Public safety is a top concern

 Safety is a top concern in Iceland with all this power residing just beneath the Earth's surface.
 Seismic activity and crustal movements are closely monitored for any signs of unrest in Icelands 32 active volcanic systems.
 Infrastructure is also designed to deal with natural catastrophes.
 As a result, serious consequences are extremely rare.